Bridgeman Downs

 The educational profile of Bridgeman Downs exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational participation was high, with 30.7% of residents enrolled in formal education as of 2016.
-This included 9.5% in primary education, 9.2% in secondary education, and 7.2% pursuing tertiary education.
-However, educational facilities appeared to be located outside the immediate catchment boundaries at that time, requiring families to access schools in neighboring areas.
+Educational participation is high, with 30.7% of residents currently enrolled in formal education.
+This includes 9.5% in primary education, 9.2% in secondary education, and 7.2% pursuing tertiary education.
+However, it appears that educational facilities are located outside the immediate catchment boundaries of Bridgeman Downs, requiring families to access schools in neighboring areas for their educational needs.

 Frequently Asked Questions - Education